This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 We tried quite a few backpacks, and have settled on our favorites.

 At five-foot-two, I had a much more difficult time finding a comfortable backpacking pack.
-Here are my top choices — and here's a post entirely dedicated to finding backpacking packs for petite women!
+Here are my top choices in a post entirely dedicated to finding backpacking packs for petite women!

 If you're flying to your destination, backpacks can work as a carry-on or personal item!
 Here are more tips for how to pack for backpacking when flying.